jfrog/artifactory-docker-examples/kubernetes/helm/artifactory-ha/README.md

 In this chart, you set the type of storage you want with `artifactory.persistence.type` and pass the required configuration settings.
 The default storage in this chart is the `file-system` replication, where the data is replicated to all nodes.

+> **IMPORTANT:** All storage configurations (except NFS) come with a default `artifactory.persistence.redundancy` parameter.
+This is used to set how many replicas of a binary should be stored in the cluster's nodes.
+Once this value is set on initial deployment, you can not update it using helm.
+It is recommended to set this to a number greater than half of your cluster's size, and never scale your cluster down to a size smaller than this number.

 #### NFS
 To use an NFS server as your cluster's storage, you need to
 - Setup an NFS server.
 Get its IP as `NFS_IP`